chronologos/roam-to-anki/README.md

 The necessary components are:

 1. `#flashcard` or `[[flashcard]]` tag
-2. cloze deletion(s) in the above format
+2. cloze deletion(s) in the above format (note double colon).
 3. unique id in `{uid:something}` format, for idempotency.
 I usually use a timestamp generated via text expansion.

+*Everything must be on a single line.*

-`npm start` will do a one-time sync from Roam to Anki.
+`npm start` will run a one-time sync from Roam to Anki.
+To make this run automatically, use your OS automation system of choice e.g. cron.

 ## Authenticating to GCS